 Is Your Data Safe?
-The Hidden Dangers of AI Security - YaNoticias
+The Hidden Dangers of AI Security - YANoticias

 The rapid advancement of artificial intelligence has brought about transformative changes across numerous industries.
 However, with these advancements come significant security challenges that could potentially impact both individuals and businesses.
-The Federal Trade Commission (FTC) recently highlighted concerns over AI’s ability to safeguard data integrity and privacy.
+The Competition and Markets Authority (CMA) recently highlighted concerns over AI’s ability to safeguard data integrity and privacy.

 In today’s interconnected world, AI systems are being integrated into everything from healthcare to personal banking.
 This level of integration underscores the need for robust security measures to protect sensitive data.
 But experts warn that, as AI complexity grows, the potential for vulnerabilities increases.